 - Paintwork Clay – Among motorcycle cleaning products, this is a detailer’s best kept secret.
 It makes a huge difference when needed.
-Effectively it “shaves” paint without damaging it.
+Effectively it “shaves” junk off paint without damaging it.
 I use Mothers Gold Clay Bar System to remove embedded debris.
 Once the included lubricant runs out, Clay Luber is a good value.

 - Paint Polish – Claying does wonders to smooth the rough surface of paint.
 But to remove the paint swirls from previous rubbing, wiping and drying you’re going to have to polish.
 Mothers California Gold Pure Polish is easy to find and works well for the price.

 - Micro-Polishing Glaze – This fills in any minor imperfections and provides the foundation for posterior sealants and waxes.